The Church of All Saints by the Lake

 Men`s Breakfast Saturdays:

-Saturday Morning Breakfast; The next breakfast will be on Dec 20, 2025.
-Please let Mark Weatherley know by Wednesday evening, if you plan to attend.
-This is so that I know the expected number before I shop on the Thursday.
+Saturday Morning Breakfast; The next breakfast will be announced soon.
+Please let Mark Weatherley know if you plan to attend.
+This is so that I know the expected number before.

 markfweatherley@gmail.com